mshanemc/shane-sfdx-plugins/README.md

 install and run this `sfdx shane -h`

 but you like README, you say?
+Good thing oclif auto-generates all this for me.  :)

 # Usage
 <!-- usage -->